jdede/inet-showcases/_docs/wireless/multiradio/index.md

 - the managementtype is set to simplified
 - the routes are configured
 - the visualizers are configured -> is this needed?

+The two access points will create wireless networks on different channels. `host1` will be associated with `accessPoint1`, and `host2` with `accessPoint2`.
+The router will connect to both networks, using one of its radio interfaces for each network. `host1` is configured to ping `host2`.
+The ping packets will go through the router.

+- config